Rotten Egg Smell In House

 Why Does It Need to be Removed?

 While extremely high levels of hydrogen sulfide can indeed be harmful, even deadly, H2S is one of those chemicals that can be detected by the nose at an extremely low level.

 How to Remove Egg Smell From Floor In House

-Removing rotten egg smell is not difficult and does not take much effort.
+Removing the rotten egg smell is not difficult and does not take much effort.